cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 - Tunnel [<saddr>:]<lport>:<rhost>:<rport>

-- Tunnel specification.
+- Tunnel definition.
 See -L for more.

 - Proxy account name, without the possibility to include domain name ('at' sign is interpreted literally).